ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa7/index.md

 code from this PA.
 You can't get help from anyone but the course staff on this PA.

+On this assignment, we **encourage** you to share publicly and with other students what you think the expected output should be on particular examples.
+For example, you could share a `java StringSearch ...` command you tried out, and show the results, and check with other students if they agree on the behavior.
+This allows you to discuss how the assignment is supposed to work without sharing any code.

 Submission checklist:

 - `[ ]` `StringSearchMilestone1.java`